SeanTheJedi/parking_bill_app/README.md

 # parking_bill_app
-This is an android application that generates a bill for using a parking alot
+This is an android application that generates a bill for using a parking a lot